Parish school Of Religion (PSR)

 Our curriculum text is Finding God, published by Loyola Press.
 The same educational materials are used for both the school and PSR religion programs.
 We endeavor to assist families in their vocation as primary formers of the faith of their children by providing enriching lessons that will engender faith discussions in the home.
 It is our hope that your child’s religious instruction enlivens the faith knowledge and practices of your family, in order to continue to build the Kingdom of God here on earth.

-Julie Zinser, Associate of Religious Education
+Julie Zinser, Coordinator of Religious Education

 513-728-4339 / email@example.com